pachyderm/docs/content/2.3.x/deploy-manage/deploy/deploy-w-proxy.md

     ```
 ## Deploy Pachyderm Locally With a Proxy

-This section is an alternative to the default [local deployment instructions](../../../getting-started/local-installation){target=_blank}.
+This section is an alternative to the default [local deployment instructions](../../../getting-started/local-installation).
 It uses a variant of the original one line command to enable a proxy.

-Follow the [Prerequisites](#prerequisites){target=_blank} before [deploying Pachyderm](#deploy-pachyderm-community-edition-or-enterprise) (with or without Console) on your local cluster, then [Connect 'pachctl' To Your Cluster](#connect-pachctl-to-your-cluster).
+Follow the [Prerequisites](#prerequisites) before [deploying Pachyderm](#deploy-pachyderm-community-edition-or-enterprise) (with or without Console) on your local cluster, then [Connect 'pachctl' To Your Cluster](#connect-pachctl-to-your-cluster).

-JupyterLab users, [**you can also install Pachyderm JupyterLab Mount Extension**](../../how-tos/jupyterlab-extension/index.md#pachyderm-jupyterlab-mount-extension){target=_blank} on your local Pachyderm cluster to experience Pachyderm from your familiar notebooks.
+JupyterLab users, [**you can also install Pachyderm JupyterLab Mount Extension**](../../how-tos/jupyterlab-extension/index.md#pachyderm-jupyterlab-mount-extension) on your local Pachyderm cluster to experience Pachyderm from your familiar notebooks.

 Note that you can run both Console and JupyterLab on your local installation.
 ### Prerequisites

-- If you are not using Linux, follow all the default [Prerequisites](../../../getting-started/local-installation/#prerequisites){target=_blank} installation instructions.
+- If you are not using Linux, follow all the default [Prerequisites](../../../getting-started/local-installation/#prerequisites) installation instructions.

-- If you are a Linux user, make sure to set up your local Kubernetes Cluster with [Kind](../../../getting-started/local-installation/#using-kind){target=_blank} while following the default [Prerequisites](../../../getting-started/local-installation/#prerequisites){target=_blank} installation instructions. **Use the command below**.
+- If you are a Linux user, make sure to set up your local Kubernetes Cluster with [Kind](../../../getting-started/local-installation/#using-kind) while following the default [Prerequisites](../../../getting-started/local-installation/#prerequisites) installation instructions. **Use the command below**.

 Then start your Kubernetes environment.